jostylr/literate-programming/lp4.md

 More docs.

+make it async. so track the status and be able to abort/restart

 Using  VARS to write down the variables being used at the top of the block.
 Then use _"Substitute parsing|vars" to list out the variables.